jlapeyre/Symata.jl/README.md

 edited and re-evaluated.
 Example(s,n) runs the nth example for symbol s.
 When viewing documentation strings via ?
 SomeHead, the examples are printed along with the documentation string, but are not evaluated.

-##### ExpToTrig

-ExpToTrig(expr) replaces exponentials with trigonometric functions in expr.
-But, the transformation from Cosh to Cos is not implemented.